Skip to content

 '

-Each skill is independently testable; the composition script is a thin orchestrator.
-The agent calls priority-report.sh and receives a bounded JSON array — not three separate tool calls with three separate outputs to reconcile.
+Each skill is independently testable, and the composition script is a thin orchestrator.
+The agent calls priority-report.sh and receives a bounded JSON array, not three separate tool calls with three outputs to reconcile.

-• High call frequency — process spawn overhead accumulates; use an in-process function or consolidate into a single tool
+• High call frequency — process spawn overhead adds up, so use an in-process function or consolidate into a single tool

-• Complex object graphs — shell arrays and associative maps are fragile; use a Python/Node script with proper data structures
+• Complex object graphs — shell arrays and associative maps are fragile, so use a Python or Node script with proper data structures

 • Real-time streaming — shell scripts cannot hold open WebSocket or SSE connections gracefully

-• Windows without WSL — POSIX scripts require a compatibility layer; evaluate whether your audience is exclusively Unix-based
+• Windows without WSL — POSIX scripts need a compatibility layer, so check whether your audience is only Unix-based

 Example